 - Leadership: We are raising concussion awareness in the community by educating athletes, coaches, and parents.
-We are also advancing concussion care through research.
-Our efforts include identifying patterns of symptoms that will allow people to receive care that better meets their needs.
+We're also advancing concussion care through research, with efforts that include identifying patterns of symptoms that will allow people to receive care that better meets their needs.
 Read more about our Orthopaedic Research Institute.

 As concussion experts, AHN’s physicians anticipate your needs and coordinate treatments and services to help you feel better.
 We also use the latest concussion technology (C3Logix System) to track your progress and determine when you can safely resume daily activities.

 Your care may include: